KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 > Theon is the first centropic hypostasis: **Essence of Being**, oriented toward Aion.

 > **Theonic Office Principle**
-> Theon is singular per universe as a centropic gate-office, persistent only while its lawful function remains incomplete.
+> Theon is singular per universe-generating emanatory cycle as a centropic gate-office, persistent only while its lawful function remains incomplete.

 > **Limit of the Paradox**
 > Not all centropic essences culminate in **Theon**.
 The **Theonic Paradox** concerns only those essences whose lawful culmination belongs to **EOB**.